Git-With-Chris/ESG_Automation_ANZ/README.md

 QueryPDF would not be possible without the contributions of many open source projects:

-- pyPDF
+- PyPDF
-- pytorch
+- PyTorch
-- flask
+- Flask
-- tesseract / pytesseract
+- Tesseract / PyTesseract
-- transformers and many others!
+- Transformers and many others!

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the [MIT license](./LICENSE.txt).

-It contains code that is copied and adapted from transformers (https://github.com/huggingface/transformers), which is Apache 2.0 licensed.
+It contains code that is copied and adapted from [transformers](https://github.com/huggingface/transformers), which is Apache 2.0 licensed.